kirilliliych/CPU/README.md

 __A strong request__:
 * Ask before making significant changes
 * Do not break the codestyle
-* Do not destruct previous functionality with additions
+* Do not destroy previous functionality with additions

 ### Where to ask questions
 ***